 I have been passionately considering and writing about feminism since I can remember.
 In primary school, when faced with an argument on which gender is better I replied: “I can wear skirts and shorts.
 I can wear pink and blue.
 I can play netball and soccer.
 I can grow a baby inside me.
 Can you?”
 Of course, the real answer to three out of four of those questions is probably YES.
 But at that age, with the boys I knew, it was a definite no. In defending my tormentor/s I was being a little sexist in my own way, but I think we can all agree that this is a deep-stemmed passion of mine (feminism, not sexism, just so we’re clear).

-At high school, each year in English we were required to write and give a public speech.
+Each year in high school English we were required to write and give a public speech.
 Every year, without realizing it, I wrote a feminist speech.
-Never did I say, unless jokingly, that women are better than men, I just passionately highlighted the wonderful, often overlooked, attributes that the female gender possessed.
+Never did I say, unless jokingly, that women are better, I just passionately highlighted the wonderful, often overlooked, attributes that the female gender possessed.

 One year I wrote about how wonderful men were and how, given the feminist waves, sometimes we neglected to recognize this.
 I am pro-humans, basically.